Dental Negligence Claim Calculator

 What is a root canal in teeth?
 A root canal is a dental procedure used to treat a tooth with infected or damaged pulp (the innermost part of the tooth), involving removal of the pulp, cleaning, disinfection, and sealing of the tooth’s interior.

-See also Hair Transplant Cost Calculator UK
+See also Cost Segregation Real Estate Calculator

 What are the two types of malpractice in dentistry?
 The two types of malpractice in dentistry are active malpractice (actions taken by the dentist that cause harm) and passive malpractice (failure to take necessary actions that lead to harm).